FAQs: Michigan’s No Fault Auto Insurance Changes

 What are the New Personal Injury Protection (PIP) Choices?

 You may choose to stay with an unlimited PIP benefit or select a different level of coverage.
-Keep in mind you may open yourself and your household to higher risk in the event of an auto accident.
+Keep in mind that you and your household may be at higher risk in the event of an auto accident.

-Let's use our above example of a vehicle's yearly PIP premium being $250 and apply the reduction to the different PIP coverage levels drivers will be able to choose from.
+Let's use our above example of a vehicle's yearly PIP premium being $250 and apply the reduction to the different PIP coverage levels drivers can choose from.

 COVERAGE LEVEL PIP PREMIUM ROLLBACK YOUR YEARLY SAVINGS